 Students who wish to register for courses and have their final grades transferred to their home institutions may enroll as visiting students.
-To do so, students should complete a visiting student application (available at www.ubalt.edu/admission/forms) and submit to the Office of Records and Registration a \$35 nonrefundable application fee.
+To do so, students should complete a visiting student application and submit it to the Office of Records and Registration with a \$35 nonrefundable application fee.